 Bylaws are the rules and procedures that the Recognition Committee uses in carrying out the objectives of the committee.
 Amendments or revisions to the bylaws will be made by consensus.
 Amendments or revisions to the bylaws will go into effect during the next recognition cycle.

 A. Membership -- A total of Eleven (11) Administrative Services employee will comprise the Recognition Committee.

-- One (1) representative will be from Human Resources.
+- One (1) representative will be from the Office of the VP of Administrative Services or another division representative as assigned.
 This individual will be a non-voting member and will ensure the Recognition Guidelines are followed.

 - Ten (10) Administrative Services employees will represent each Administrative Services Department.
 Former awardees are highly desired committee members.

 - Members serve a staggered term of two years.
 The committee consists of a chair, chair-elect, secretary, treasurer, and members.

 - Successors to normal exiting committee members shall be determined by the VP and Department Directors/AVPs.
 Care should be taken to have each employee group represented.

 - Replacements for members leaving before their term has been completed will serve the remaining term of that member in order to maintain the staggered terms.